-- 1. All rabbits must be entered between 5-8 p.m. on Monday, July 25.
-Judging begins at 11 a.m. or 15 minutes after Swine Show if it is not completed by 11 a.m. on Tuesday, July 26. - 2.
+- 1. All rabbits must be entered between 5-8 p.m. on Monday, July 24.
+Judging begins at 11 a.m. or 15 minutes after Swine Show if it is not completed by 11 a.m. on Tuesday, July 25. - 2.
 Only rabbits of outstanding quality, health and vigor will be allowed to enter. - 3.
 Each exhibitor is responsible for the care of his/her rabbits.
 Two entries per class allowed. - 4.
-Only breeds recognized by the American Rabbit Breeders Association are eligible for Grand Champion rabbit overall and to exhibit at the State Fair. - Each rabbit is to be legibly and permanently tattooed in its left ear for identification. - Senior rabbits are eight months of age and over for breeds with Intermediate classes: six months and over for all other breeds. - 7.
-Intermediate rabbits: (6-8 months) classes only in the following breeds: American, Giant Angora, Argente Brun, Beveren, Blanc de Hotot,
+Only breeds recognized by the American Rabbit Breeders Association are eligible for Grand Champion rabbit overall and to exhibit at the State Fair. - 5.
+Each rabbit is to be legibly and permanently tattooed in its left ear for identification. - 6.
+Senior rabbits are eight months of age and over for breeds with Intermediate classes: six months and over for all other breeds. - 7.
+Intermediate rabbits: (6-8 months) classes only in the following breeds: American, Giant Angora, Argente Brun, Beveren, Blanc de Hotot, Californian, Champagne d'Argent, Checkered Giant, American Chinchilla, Giant Chinchilla, Cinnamon, Crème d'Argent, Flemish Giant,